Starwarsfan2099/starwarsfan2099.github.io/_posts/2026-02-07-Curta-Type-I.md

 ![Clearing Handle](/public/2026-02-07/clearing_1.jpg){:.shadow}{:.center}{: width="6000" height="4000"}{:style="max-width: 80%;"}

-And it can be folded out and locked into place for normal operation.
+The clearing lever can be folded out and locked into place for normal operation.
 Rotating the clearing handle clears out the result and counter register.
 You can also rotate it halfway to only clear one of the registers.

 ![Clearing Handle Unfolded](/public/2026-02-07/clearing_2.jpg){:.shadow}{:.center}{: width="6000" height="4000"}{:style="max-width: 80%;"}